 A. Yes!
 We encourage you to bring your parents and family members who will be supporting you financially and/or emotionally while you are at Suffolk.
-Family Orientation is a two-day program held on the same date as orientation in January.
+Family Orientation is a two-day program held on the same dates as orientation in June.
 Interested families can register for Family Orientation through the student’s account in the MySuffolk portal.

 Q. Can I bring a guest to Orientation?

 A. As we expect more than 200 students at Orientation, we cannot permit guests.
 Please keep in mind that your family members are invited to participate in Family Orientation.

 Q. Can I stay overnight in a residence hall as part of Orientation?